-Diana Palermo is a visual artist who primarily works with lens-based, fiber, and print media.
-Their work presents a critical analysis of structures that come in conflict with gender identity and sexuality.
+Diana Palermo is a visual artist who works primarily with lens-based, fiber, and print media.
+Their work presents a critical analysis of the structures that come in conflict with gender identity and sexuality.
 They received their BFA in material studies with a concentration in fiber media from the University of the Arts.
 They also received an MA in Art Education from Kean University.
 They are currently an MFA candidate at Columbia University.
 Their work has been exhibited globally through performance, exhibitions, and solo shows most notably at the The Newark Museum, Montclair Art Museum, Elizabeth Foundation for the Arts, Crane Arts, Printmaking Center of NJ, Index Art Center, Secret Project Robot, and Fuller Rosen Gallery.
 They have had their works published in books and magazines including The Pattern Base, Rapsodia Magazine, Curious Matter, Oltre, and Mineral House Media.
 They have also been a resident at the Vermont Studio Center.